 Import from a URL.
 If you provide a URL, CartoDB will handle all download and processing of the file without your bandwidth being affected at all.

 CartoDB supports a growing number of data-types and file formats.
 We encourage you to compress all your files before importing them, supported compression and archiving formats are currently .ZIP and .GZ (also .TAR.GZ and .TGZ).
-For all other file formats, see the table below.
+Files will be decompressed and then import based on the following table.
+If none of these type of files are found the importer will fail.

 |.GPX||GPS eXchange Format|